 Additionally, in partnership with the SLO Food Bank and the Nipomo Elementary School, South SLO County Womenade distributes food to 300 families on the 2nd Tuesday of each month at the Nipomo Elementary School campus.

-The mission of South San Luis Obispo County Womenade is to provide urgent financial assistance to individuals and families.
+The mission of South San Luis Obispo County Womenade is to provide urgent assistance to individuals and families.

 Board of Directors

-Rosemary Cleaves, President
+Rosemary Cleaves, Director